-Before you make an offer on home which you like, you should be aware of the property rights of your potential neighbours and how they may affect you and the complete enjoyment of your ownership.
+Before you make an offer on a property that you like you should be aware of your potential neighbours' property rights and how they may affect you and the complete enjoyment of your ownership.

 What are the common property rights that neighbours have?

-By operation of law neighbours are granted certain property which allows them to access your land for a handful of reasons.
+By operation of law, neighbours are granted particular rights that allow them to access your property or land for a handful of reasons.

 Right of access for repairs and preservation

-The Access to Neighbouring Land Act 1992 grants you and your neighbour the right to access each other's property and where entering the neighbour’s property is required to access your own property to carry out repair and preservation works.
+The Access to Neighbouring Land Act 1992 grants you and your neighbour the right to access the other's property where doing so is necessary to carry out repair and preservation works on you own property.

-- Treatment, cutting back, felling, removal or replacement of any hedge, tree, shrub or other growing thing which is or in danger of becoming damaged, diseased, dangerous, insecurely rooted or dead;
+- treatment, cutting back, felling, removal or replacement of any hedge, tree, shrub or another growing thing which is or in danger of becoming damaged, diseased, dangerous, insecurely rooted or dead; and

-- The filling in or clearance of any ditch.
+- filling in or clearance of any ditch.

-Nevertheless, the court is not obligated to grant a right of access if the court of the opinion that an order of access will cause unreasonable disturbance to your neighbour.
+Nevertheless, the court is not obligated to grant a right of access if it is of the opinion that an order of access will cause unreasonable disturbance to your neighbour.
 You should also be aware that the court can award compensation base on the inconvenience your neighbour will face.

-Therefore, before you make an offer, talk to the seller about the neighbours so that you can gauge what kind of people they are.
+Therefore, before you make an offer to buy a property that needs work, talk to the seller about the neighbours so that you can gauge what kind of people they are.

 Right of support

-The Party Wall etc. Act 1996 covers walls that are shared with your neighbours.
-The Act also applies to shared walls in between semi detached and terraced houses, or structures such as the floors between flats and garden boundary walls.
-If you are planning on taking down any part of the property, you have to ensure that your neighbour's wall will be fully supported and bear any additional costs.
+The Party Wall etc. Act 1996 is the applicable law.
+It applies to shared walls between semi-detached and terraced houses, or structures such as the floors between flats and garden boundary walls.
+If you plan on taking down any part of the property you have to ensure that your neighbour's wall will be fully supported and bear any additional costs in making it so.

-Furthermore, you cannot carry out any excavation works within 3 - 6 meters of the property boundary to protect our neighbour's ground or walls from collapsing during any excavation work you may be carrying out.
+Additionally, you cannot carry out any excavation works within 3 to 6 metres of the property boundary to protect your neighbour's ground or walls from collapsing during any excavation work you may be carrying out.

 Right to light

-Except for in cases in which an easement has been granted by a court, there is no right to light.
-The courts will only grant an easement where the light has been enjoyed uninterrupted for 20 years.
-Further, it such amount of light as is required for continuous use and enjoyment of the property.
+A court will only grant an easement where the light has been enjoyed uninterruptedly for 20 years and for such amount of light as is required for continuous use and enjoyment of the property.

 Right to a view